comicfans/learn/why_rust_different.md

 new problems due to bad designs.
 ```

-then Bart Van Assche shows some C++ code that override new operator globally (I didn't posted them here)
+then Bart Van Assche shows some C++ code that override new operator globally (I didn't post them here)
 to workaround the problem, and Linus replied:

 ```